 I love the radical James Victore.
 I love Frida Kahlo.
 Her life is right there on the canvas.
 Raphael’s School of Athens is my favorite.
 Eric Carle’s collage art is amazing!
 There are tons more.
 I get obsessed with a song.
 I want to know who wrote it and why.

 7. Share something fun and interesting about you?

 I love music!
 I used to sing this song and imagine people were here from all over the world to listen to me.
 Nothing to do with fame but to help people.
 I love that I can do that with art.
 I’d like to write a song.
 I have.
 It would be awesome to dance the Thriller song…wait that’s more than something.

 8. What made me weird as a kid?
 Does your art benefit from this?

 Oh I would always tilt my head-get lost in a thought…people would ask what I’m thinking about.
+I had this habit of asking why.
+Most teachers didn’t like that.
 I’ve always had this fascination with the why and process of every element that fascinates me.
 Sometimes it’s what doesn’t.
 I paint my thoughts and curiosity.
 Does that make sense?

 Thank you for reading the interview.
 I do teach classes.
 My book is in the works and so much more.